 Lake Lefroy (Coolgardie-Esperance Wharf) Railway Act 1969

-An Act to authorize the construction of a railway to connect the Coolgardie-Esperance railway to the Esperance land backed wharf and the construction of a spur, railway to Lake Lefroy.
+An Act to authorise the construction of a railway to connect the Coolgardie-Esperance Railway to the Esperance land backed wharf and the construction of a spur railway to Lake Lefroy.

-[Assented to 21st May, 1969.]

-Be it enacted by the Queen's Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title

-This Act may be cited as the Lake Lefroy (Coolgardie-Esperance Wharf) Railway Act 1969.
+This Act may be cited as the Lake Lefroy (Coolgardie-Esperance Wharf) Railway Act 1969 1.